Pylons/akhet/docs/usage.rst

 Here are the basic steps to install Pyramid and Akhet and create an application.
 For more details see the `Installing Pyramid`_ and `Creating a Pyramid Project`_ chapters in the Pyramid manual.
-New users should also do the `SQLAlchemy + URL Dispatch Wiki Tutorial`_, which explains Pyramid while you build a simple wiki application.
+New users should also do the `SQLAlchemy + URL Dispatch Wiki Tutorial (Wiki2)`_, which explains Pyramid while you build a simple wiki application.
+The following chapters will walk through this application.
+For convenience, a prebuilt tarball of the application is available: wiki2-tutorial.tar.gz_ [#]_.

 The steps here are effectively the same as the installation chapter of the Wiki tutorial; we're just using pip rather than